 8. Change Default Ports Of SSH Services

-Different services open their ports to accept connection from the outside network.
+Different services open their ports to accept connections from the outside network.
 I suggest changing the default ports of some services that are more likely to be targeted.
 SSH & FTP is one of those services.
 SSH is used to access the remote server.
 FTP is a file transfer protocol used to transfer files to and from the remote server.

 Change SSH port